 Rachel Genn is a neuroscientist, artist and writer who has written two novels: The Cure (2011) and What You Could Have Won (2020).
 She was a Leverhulme Artist-in-Residence (2016), creating The National Facility for the Regulation of Regret, which spanned installation art, VR and film (2016-17).
 She has written for Granta, 3:AM Magazine, and Hotel, and is working on Hurtling, a hybrid collection of essays about the neuroscience, art and abjection of artistic reverie.
 She’s also working on a binaural experience exploring paranoia, and a collection of non-fiction about fighting and addiction to regret.
 Genn works at the Manchester Writing School and the School of Digital Arts, both at Manchester Metropolitan University, and lives in Sheffield.

-‘What You Could Have Won is excruciating in the most irresistible kind of way; every page hums with incisive detail, black wit and hard truth.’
+‘Every page hums with incisive detail, black wit and hard truth.’

 ‘Sensuous, fraught-languorous, and wholly compelling: Genn's novel is a triumph of wit, stylish prose and observation.
 I loved it.’

 'Genn brings light to the darker sides of love, writing with sensitivity and empathy about fame, desire and resilience.
 Intricately plotted and delicately written, What You Could Have Won is subtle, yet sharp.'